-Two out of three men with a raised PSA level will not have prostate cancer.
-If your PSA level is slightly higher than normal, you probably don’t have cancer, but you might need more PSA tests.
+Three out of four men with a raised PSA level will not have prostate cancer.
+If your PSA level is slightly higher than normal, you probably don't have cancer, but you might need more PSA tests.

 A raised PSA level

-One out of three men with a raised PSA level will have cancer.
+One in four men with a raised PSA level will have cancer.
 The higher the level of PSA, the more likely it is to be a sign of cancer.
 If your PSA level is definitely raised, your GP will arrange for you to see a specialist for further tests to find out if you have prostate cancer.

 A PSA test alone cannot tell you whether you have prostate cancer.
-If the test shows that your PSA levels are raised, your doctor may perform a DRE.
+Your doctor may also perform a digital rectal examination (DRE).
 This is an examination of the prostate gland, during which the doctor will insert a gloved finger into your rectum.

 The DRE checks for signs of prostate cancer, such as the prostate gland feeling hard.
 However, a gland that feels normal does not necessarily mean you don't have cancer.

-Many early cancers may not be detected by a DRE.
-Therefore, a DRE is not recommended as a substitute for the PSA test.
+Many early cancers may not be detected by a DRE, so a DRE is not recommended as a substitute for the PSA test.

-In some cases, extra PSA tests may help to make the situation clearer or show any changes.
+In some cases, extra PSA tests may help make the situation clearer or show any changes.

-- About 15% of all men with a PSA level under 4ng/ml may have prostate cancer.
+- The PSA test result may not be elevated and provide false reassurance.
+About 15% of all men with a normal PSA level have prostate cancer.

-- Two out of three men with a raised PSA level don't have prostate cancer.
+- Three out of four men with a raised PSA level don't have prostate cancer.

-- One out of three men with a raised PSA level will have cancer.
+- One out of four men with a raised PSA level will have cancer.

-- Biopsies in one in five men fail to spot prostate cancer.
+- Biopsies miss one in five prostate cancers.